-

 In practice, the hours undertaken differs according to the student’s existing knowledge and understanding of the topic and their familiarity with study skills.
 For example, someone new to the field may need all the time to read and familiarise themselves with the range of new topics covered by each award.

-The CFPAB approve a range of providers who teach and deliver the content of the syllabi in their own way, while remaining strictly faithful to the core syllabus of any particular course.
+The CFPAB licenses and approves a range of providers to teach and deliver accredited syllabi in line with the Board's rules, regulations and quality assurance framework, while remaining faithful to the core syllabus of each award.

 The learning materials of each provider are subject to scrutiny by the Northumbria University and the CFPAB has built in other quality assurance provisions, for example, each trainer must meet certain criteria.